Hero

 Summary

 Plausible is an open source, privacy-friendly web analytics tool built as a lightweight alternative to Google Analytics.
 It tracks pageviews and custom events without cookies or personal data.
 You get real-time reports, goals, custom events, email/Slack reports, and GDPR/CCPA compliance out of the box.
-It's the go-to choice if you want simple, clean analytics without complexity.
+Pick it if you want simple analytics without the complexity.

 Pricing